rsrchboy/perl-stable-dock/README.md

-# Perl v5.16 in a box!
+# Perl v5.8 in a box!

-This image contains perlbrew, cpanm, and the latest stable Perl v5.16 at the time of building.
+This image contains perlbrew, cpanm, and the latest stable Perl v5.8 at the time of building.

 # Profit!

 Enjoy.
 Ideas / bugs / suggestions?
 Feel free to [submit issues or pull requests via github][4] :)

-# Author and License

-Copyright (c) 2014 by Chris Weyl \<chris.weyl@wps.io\>.

 # Author and License